ajlinhard/byte-size-docs/Databricks/Delta-Lake/Delta-Lake-Overview.md

 ### Functions
 A set of operation which returns a scalar value or a set of rows. (tabular).
 The function exists between sessions of process, verse function used in a notebook.

+---
+## Liquid Clustering
+Liquid Clustering introduced around 2023 was designed to help with query efficency where traditional partitionind and z-ordering tend to start to hit limitations.
+Liquid clustering is helpful in the scenarios listed in the following figure.
+More info is available on the detailed [Liquid Clustering Page]
+### Scenarios that benefit from Liquid Clustering
+- Tables often filtered by high cardinality columns.
+- Tables with significant skew in data distribution.
+- Tables that grow quickly and require maintenance and tuning effort.
+- Tables with concurrent write requirements.
+- Tables with access patterns that change over time.
+- Tables where a typical partition key could leave the table with too many or too few partitions.

+## Deletion Vectors
+Deletion Vectors are used to optimize changed to your data.
+Before when changing data in a table using databrick/spark a full file rewrite would be required.
+With deletion vectors and photon now deletes, merges, and updates are write to deletion vector files.
+Then photon leverages deletion vector files for faster queries using predictive I/O

+## Predictive I/O
+- Automates Optimize and Vacuum operations
+- Based on Databricks' years of experience in building large AI/ML systems
+- Makes the lakehouse a smarter data warehouse
+- Works to have the best cost/benefit possible
+- Uses ML to determine the most efficient access pattern to read data
+- Leverages deletion vectors to accelerate updates by reducing the frequency of full file rewrites